totality-dot-earth/totality-blog/totality/content/posits/value-stacking.md

 - systems
 - jargon
 - expertise
+summary: "Over-specialization of elite knowledge is going to get us all killed.
+Example: the energy systems jargon term \"value stacking\"."
+publish:
+- twitter
 ---

 One of the themes here is that the over-specialization of elite knowledge is going to get us all killed.
 Or at least make things harder as we transition to a sustainable civilization.